Log Output Adapter

 Logger Name string Specify the name to use in creating the logger object for this adapter instance.
 The logger name appears in each logged message if the %c pattern is specified in the message pattern string in the <layout> element of the Logback or Log4j configuration file.
 (StreamBase's default Logback message configuration includes %c.)

-When selected, each incoming tuple is sent immediately to the output port, and a copy of the tuple is sent to a queue managed by a separate thread that immediately retrieves the tuple from the queue and sends it to the currently configured logging system.
+Log Asynchronously check box Selected be default.
+Each incoming tuple is sent immediately to the output port, if the Emit Logged Tuples property is enabled, and a copy of the tuple is sent to a queue managed by a separate thread that immediately retrieves the tuple from the queue and sends it to the currently configured logging system.
 See The Log Asynchronously Option above for cautions and considerations when using this option.

 Message Prefix string The specified prefix string is prepended to the log message text for each tuple emitted from this Log adapter instance.
 You can use this feature with several instances of the Log adapter to prefix different strings to the log messages emitted from different portions of your application to help identify the source of messages.